The Many Chinese language learning books

 These books use pinyin to teach simple sentences which people can use in certain circumstances.
 Quite often, some phrase books are included in travel guidebooks.

-There are always pages and pages of sentences and expressions which give people a false impression that these phrase books can help them communicate with Chinese people.
+There are always pages and pages of sentences and expressions which give people a false impression that these phrase books can help them communicate with Chinese people smoothly.
 This is really far from the reality.
-Only repeating sentences from a book is not communicating.

 These books include grammar books and dictionaries.
 These are useful books and should be kept handy.